 The amount of the contribution is determined by a careful analysis of the financial information submitted on the Free Application for Federal Student Aid (FAFSA).
 This is the only application necessary to obtain consideration for all sources of aid available through the Financial Aid Office at the OU Health Sciences Center.

 The National Student Loan Database (NSLDS) website displays information on federal loan amounts, outstanding balances, loan statuses, disbursements, and loan servicer information.
-To access the database you will need your Department of Education PIN.
-If you do not have a PIN, you can request one at the PIN website.
+To access the database you will need your FSA ID to log in.